Post-clustering Inference under Dependence: Introduction

+The reader might wonder whether it is necessary to develop a new framework for \eqref{model} given that the matrix normal data can be whitened to fit into the Gao \textit{et al.} model.
+Indeed, as we have

+the transformed random vector $\left(\mathbf{\Sigma}\otimes\mathbf{U}\right)^{-\frac{1}{2}}\textrm{vec}(\mathbf{X})$ has covariance matrix $\mathbb{I}_{np}$ and can be de-vectorized to fit~\eqref{model_gao}.
+However, clustering the original and whitened data often leads to different partitions, and thus to different null hypotheses.
+In some cases, de-correlating the observations and features of $\mathbf{X}$ might yield a misleading impression of the underlying class structure.
+This is illustrated in Figure~\ref{fig:whitening}, where we show that whitening a sample drawn from~\eqref{model} and performing a selective test defined for~\eqref{model_gao} might substantially alter the significance of the differences between cluster means, as well as the overall clustering partition.
+Details on this numerical analysis are provided in Appendix~\ref{sec:whitening}.
+Note also that whitening a $n\times p$ matrix normal sample involves the inversion of a $np\times np$ matrix.
+These considerations, together with the unsuitability of the whitening approach when any of the covariance matrices is unknown, justifies the need of developing a new framework for the general model~\eqref{model}.

-\begin{itemize} \item Section~\ref{sec:sel_clustering} presents the definition of a $p$-value for post-clustering inference under the general model \eqref{model}, and show that its efficient computation is straightforward if it is achievable under \eqref{model_gao}. \item In Section~\ref{sec:unknown_sigma}, we explore the scenarios that allow the asymptotic over-estimation of either $\mathbf{U}$ or $\mathbf{\Sigma}$ while respecting the asymptotic control of the selective type I error.
-We provide an estimator that can be used in several common practical scenarios. \item In Section~\ref{sec:finer_cond}, we revisit the framework presented in Section~\ref{sec:sel_clustering} when, for technical reasons, additional information is imposed to the conditioning event that defines the $p$-value.
-In particular, this enables selective inference after $k$-means clustering, following \cite{chen2022selective}. \item Section~\ref{sec:numerical_experiments} illustrates all the results through numerical experiments on synthetic data.
+The paper is organized as follows: \begin{itemize} \item Section~\ref{sec:sel_clustering} presents our extension of~\cite{Gao} to the general model \eqref{model} when both covariance matrices are known. \item In Section~\ref{sec:unknown_sigma}, we explore the scenarios that allow the asymptotic over-estimation of either $\mathbf{U}$ or $\mathbf{\Sigma}$ while respecting the asymptotic control of the selective type I error.
+We provide an estimator that can be used in several common practical scenarios. \item Section~\ref{sec:numerical_experiments} illustrates all the results through numerical experiments on synthetic data, and evaluates the robustness of the presented approach to model misspecification.
 Finally, Section~\ref{sec:proteins} shows how this theory can be applied to perform inference after clustering protein structures. \end{itemize}